-Rain, however, matches sonar for the human ear: it’s as if millions of tiny drumsticks are tapping on every surface open to the sky, the way that ASMRtists tap on objects to see if they make “good sounds”.
-I suppose rain resembles millions of tiny ASMRtists falling from the sky and tapping on everything they can find, although that image is a little more disturbing.
+Rain, however, matches sonar for the human ear: it’s as if millions of tiny drumsticks are tapping on every surface open to the sky, the way that ASMRtists tap on objects to see if they make “good sounds.”
+I suppose rain resembles millions of tiny ASMRtists falling from the sky and tapping on everything they can find, although the image is a little disturbing.
 Anyway, rain doesn’t make sound on its own: it ‘sounds out’ everything it falls on.

-You can also tell if you’re in an open space by listening to the rain, because of the way it mixes and arrives at your ears from a long way off, as a hazy, white-noise, broadband hiss.
-This sounds very distinct from the characterful and variegated raindrops that you’ll hear landing close at hand.
+You can also tell if you’re in an open space by listening to the rain, because of the way it mixes and arrives at your ears from a long way off, as a hazy, white-noise, broadband hiss—unlike the characterful and variegated raindrops that you’ll hear landing close at hand.
 Often you can hear both in the same recording, like a landscape painting with perspective.

 Of course, you’d only ever hear that sound if you went out in the open: otherwise, you’d get the much cosier sound of rain landing on a surface.
 Sound always embeds you at a particular listening point—in this case, under shelter.
 Essentially, rain sounds can tell you whether or not there’s something nearby protecting you from the rain.